Late capitalism: Sombart's influence and legacy

 Other than a few articles and lectures, however, Sombart did not publish any comprehensive treatise on late capitalism.
 His thinking about the topic was disrupted in 1933 by the new Nazi government, when he was 70 years old (he died in 1941, when he was 78).
 Like many other leading German intellectuals, he wanted to survive as a scholar, and he hoped that Hitler's leadership would revive Germany from almost two decades of war, economic woes, social decay and human misery.
-There exists no evidence that he ever became a card-carrying member of the Nazi party, but he did begin to espouse a new sociological theory of "German socialism" (in opposition to e.g. Jewish socialism and Marxism), and in his new typology of socialisms, Nazism was one (preferred) socialism among others.
-Whatever his real motives were, Sombart rhetorically aligned himself with the Nazi movement, while saving the integrity of his own scholarly perspective, and retaining intellectual independence, as a respected emeritus.
+There exists no evidence that he ever became a card-carrying member of the Nazi party, but he did begin to espouse a new sociological theory of "German socialism" (in opposition to e.g. Jewish socialism and Marxism).
+In his new typology of different socialisms, Nazism was the concrete expression of German socialism.
+Whatever his real motives were, Sombart rhetorically aligned himself with the Nazi movement, while saving the integrity and consistency of his own scholarly perspective and retaining his intellectual independence, as a respected emeritus.

 Because of his apparent Nazi sympathies in his last years and his sociological portrayals of Jews and Judaism in some of his writings, Sombart was often stereotyped as a "Nazi intellectual" and as antisemitic.
 It meant that after World War II, his writings and ideas largely vanished from university curriculae.
 Only in the 1980s and 1990s did significant scholarly interest in Sombart's intellectual legacy begin to revive, with new appraisals of particular themes in his large oeuvre.